lewisdaly/lewblog/22_12_09_testing_a_write_only_db.md

 Transfers.
 In MySQL terms, its akin to creating a new database for every test, with a random name and ids we keep track of.

 I had considered this approach (and I think it could work nicely), but I wanted to make my tests deterministic, and I know that debugging random ids across different test files and console outputs gets old pretty quickly.
+Additionally, my business logic calls for mapping the LedgerId to a Currency Code (e.g. 1 => USD, 2=> AUD, 3 => ZAR), so switching LedgerIds for tests means making a static mapping that can be defined in my application to a dynamic mapping, which also makes it hard to debug and verify in production.

 ## In Summary